 Windows Assessment Console (WAC)

 Windows Assessment Console (AC) provides users a rich testing experience to discover, manage, and configure tests easily.
 This gives them the control to build, save, and seal assessment jobs for deployment to a target system.
 Windows AC also enables test results to be viewed and organized in a user-readable format.
-Windows AC provides users a way to identify the problems discovered from their chosen assessments, and to get the information needed to drill down to root cause quickly and easily.
+Windows AC provides users a way to identify the problems discovered from their chosen assessments, and to get the information needed to identify the root cause quickly.
 Windows AC enables reports that are understandable at a glance, provides a similar look and feel, are easy to compare to other tests, are easy to aggregate, and are viewable as charts.

 Windows in-box component repair

-Windows 8 has the ability to automatically "heal" itself if an in-box component becomes corrupted by using Windows Update (or an intranet location defined by an enterprise) to get the necessary fix to repair the corrupted file.
-This enables the component to be serviced with the needed update.
+Windows 8 has the ability to automatically "heal" itself if an in-box component becomes corrupted.
+Windows Update (or an intranet location defined by an enterprise) is used to get the necessary fix to repair the corrupted file.

 Windows Hardware Certification Kit (Windows HCK) and Dashboard: Full automation of logo validation

-Using the Controller and Client app, a driver developer can set up a test pool to perform complete hardware-certification testing.
+Using the Controller and Client app, a driver developer can set up a test pool to perform complete hardware certification testing.
 After completing testing, the developer can then use the Client app to create a driver submission package.
 Next, using the Dashboard on the Windows Hardware Development Center, the package can be submitted by creating a new hardware logo submission.

 Windows Hardware Certification Kit (Windows HCK): Raise awareness via Logo Values and Assessments

-Tests in the Windows Hardware Certification Kit provide developers with value-based results in addition to pass fail data.
+Tests in the Windows Hardware Certification Kit provide developers with value-based results in addition to pass/fail data.
 These tests can be run against multiple drivers for comparison.
-A developer can compare the performance of their newer version driver against the previous version in a quantifiable way.
+A developer can compare the performance of the newer version of a driver against the previous version in a quantifiable way.

 Windows System Assessment Tool (WinSAT)

 WinSAT is the tool in Windows that measures the capabilities of users’ hardware.
-This information is shown to users through the Windows Experience Index, which helps them understand what their system can accomplish.
+This info is shown to users through the Windows Experience Index, which helps them understand what their system can accomplish.
 In Windows 8, WinSAT is enhanced to support the ARM computing architecture and a new measurement for video playback for battery life.
 It also expands to all non-removable drives on the system, allows for a wider range of scores, and enables additional information in the results file for diagnosis of unexpected numbers.

 Fundamental Assessments (FAS)

-Fundamental Assessments (FAS) brings together all of the different tool versions (Velocity, FQTS, SPPTS) used in Windows Vista and Windows 7 to measure and provide results around the power and performance of a system.
+Fundamental Assessments (FAS) brings together all of the different tool versions (Velocity, FQTS, SPPTS) used in Windows Vista and Windows 7 to measure and provide results about the power and performance of a system.

 FAS gives users a single assessment that provides rich results so the user can take action to improve the fundamentals of their system, including tests for Hybridboot, cold boot, stand-by and wake-up, hibernate and resume, shutdown, Internet Explorer launch and tab creation, and idle efficiency.

 Deployment and Servicing